Contact structures with singularities: from local to global: Abstract

 \section{Abstract}

 In this article we introduce and analyze in detail singular contact structures, with an emphasis on $b^m$-contact structures, which are tangent to a given smooth hypersurface $Z$ and satisfy certain transversality conditions.
 These singular contact structures are determined by the kernel of non-smooth differential forms, called $b^m$-contact forms, having an associated critical hypersurface $Z$.
 We provide several constructions, prove local normal forms, and study the induced structure on the critical hypersurface.
-The topology of those are related to smooth contact structures through a desingularization technique.
+The topology of manifolds endowed with such singular contact forms are related to smooth contact structures via desingularization.
 The problem of existence of $b^m$-contact structures on a given manifold is also tackled in this paper.
 We prove that a connected component of a convex hypersurface of a contact manifold can be realized as a connected component of the critical set of a $b^m$-contact structure.
-In particular, in the $3$-dimensional case, this construction yields the existence of a generic set of surfaces $Z$ such that the pair $(M,Z)$ is a $b^{2k}$-contact manifold and $Z$ is its critical hypersurface. {As a consequence of the desingularization techniques in \cite{gmw1}, we prove the existence of folded contact forms on any almost contact manifold.}
+In particular, given an almost contact manifold $M$ with a hypersurface $Z$, this yields the existence of a $b^{2k}$-contact structure on $M$ realizing $Z$ as a critical set.
+As a consequence of the desingularization techniques in \cite{gmw1}, we prove the existence of folded contact forms on any almost contact manifold.